Tips Bulletin

 How to Take Grease Stains Out of Clothes with Baking Soda

-Baking soda works to get oil out of clothes because it’s a powder, and grease absorbs into it well – especially fresh spots!
+Baking soda works well to remove melted butter stains from fabric because it’s a powder, and grease absorbs into it well – especially fresh spots!

 If you don’t have any baking soda handy, many other powders will function similarly, such as baby powder, talcum powder, or cornstarch.
 Here is the recipe for how to take grease off clothes with baking soda.